Prac-Sols/NLP/exp1.md

 ```
 5. **Conclusion:**

-   Successfully implemented program Python program using the Brown Corpus.
+   Successfully implemented Python program using the Brown Corpus.

 ### 6. Questions:

    **Q1.
 Define brown corpus.
 What’s the main feature of brown corpus?**

-   The Brown Corpus is a one-million-word collection of American English texts compiled at Brown University in 1961 by Kucera and Francis.
+   * The Brown Corpus is a one-million-word collection of American English texts compiled at Brown University in 1961 by Kucera and Francis.

-   main feature: It is balanced, containing 500 samples from diverse genres (news, fiction, academic writing, etc.) to represent general written English of the 1960s.
+   * main feature: It is balanced, containing 500 samples from diverse genres (news, fiction, academic writing, etc.) to represent general written English of the 1960s.

    **Q2.
 What's the difference between brown corpus and penn treebank corpus?**